 Fault tree analysis is a useful technique that may be used throughout the system’s design phase or even while it is in use to analyze probable flaws in a system.
 The major goal of this study is to locate any areas of vulnerability in the subsystems and components that have a high likelihood of failing or causing a serious incident before such occurrences take place.

-To improve its efficacy, this study can be carried out either alone or in conjunction with a failure mode and effects analysis (FMEA).
+To improve its efficacy, this study can be carried out either alone or in conjunction with failure mode and effects analysis.
 We use fault tree analysis in order to proactively foresee probable failures and take preventive measures, hence reducing the risks related to system malfunctions.